LightSOPLang Worked Examples

 @attempt nonexistent-placeholder $prompt "Attempt non-existent skill" investigation

-This example highlights how scripts encode business context even when the actual command is expected to fail.
-The fallback section in the descriptor instructs the agent to reschedule MCP tools if necessary.
+This example highlights how scripts encode business context even when a command is expected to fail, keeping the audit trail intact.

 Inventory Planner Script